 In this respect, a common research and development goal has been identified between the institutions currently using the API, and the company providing the API.
 All parties wish to develop new models, and equally, in order to achieve that, all parties wish to evolve and expand the architecture of the downhole model.

-So, the intention of the project is to improve the API and the downhole model architecture concurrently in order to support both the company developers and their research customers in developing features and algorithms which can then be included in their standard products.
-One of these is a 3D well representation for example, although there are other areas this work can make a contribution too.
+So, the intention of the project is to develop the API and the downhole model architecture concurrently in order to support both the company developers and their collaborative research customers in developing models, features and algorithms which can both benefit the company’s product range and allow real-world research aims to be met.

-In short; the technical challenge of the project is to carry out research and development/improvement/addition of new functionality/restructuring of an existing API in a very niche context area (that of oil drilling simulation) and downhole model to support the wider R&D activities of Drilling Systems.
-Extensive research will be conducted in all the activities of the API work above, plus other existing approaches in this area, with attempts to, then, introduce novel approaches (such as automation for example) within these and into the general process.
+To summarise; the technical challenge of the project is to carry out research and development/improvement/addition of new functionality/restructuring of an existing API in a very niche context area (that of drilling simulation) and downhole model to support the wider R&D activities of Drilling Systems.
+Extensive research will be conducted in all the activities of the API work above, plus other existing approaches in this area, with attempts to, then, introduce novel approaches (such as automation and machine learning for example) within these (and into the general process).